Notice

 ceph -v

-If the Ceph Client is behind the Ceph cluster, try to upgrade it:
+If the Ceph Client is of an older version than the Ceph cluster, upgrade the Client:

 sudo apt-get update && sudo apt-get install ceph-common

-and then reinstall it so that you have the latest version.
+ceph-common package and then reinstall it to ensure that you have the

 Dynamic Debugging